flozoemartin/MP1/Code/BlueCrystal Paths.md

 cat menorr_ewas.out
 ```

 When in the `ewas_results` working directory.
 This will give an onscreen print out of the script & where R was stopped by an error.
+If there are no problems with the script and it runs fully, go to where you sent the `.out` file and the outputs of the script will be there!
+You can export these files to your local directory using the steps outlined above and interrogated on your local system.